 My name is Brent Highmore and I have been a practicing counsellor and psychotherapist in Portsmouth, Fareham and Southampton for over 15 years.
 I am committed to providing counselling and psychotherapy in a safe, confidential and non-judgemental environment.
 My main specialism is working with trauma, however I have worked with many people who have come with all manner of issues that they have felt are preventing them from having the life that they truly want.
 Being able to work alongside an individual who is struggling to cope with their situation, and getting to a point where they are able to move on with their life is a real privilege and keeps me motivated to continue doing this work.

 Given the current situation with COVID-19 I am offering sessions either over the phone or using video calls via Zoom or VSee, whichever you find most helpful.
-I am anticipating this to remain the case until Christmas and will then review for January.
-Whilst I do appreciate the value in meeting face-to-face for counselling, using video platforms or the phone, whilst having a safe place to talk, can still be a valuable and therapeutic experience.
+I am anticipating this to remain the case for the time-being but am keeping a close eye on things, and hopefully can return to face-to-face sessions before the end of this year.
+Whilst I do appreciate the value in meeting physically for counselling, using video platforms or the phone, whilst having a safe place to talk, can still be a valuable and therapeutic experience.
 The issue of coronavirus in itself has been a major factor for many people I have met with, exacerbating the issues they have already been struggling with and giving another dimension to how they are trying to cope.
 Having time to talk over how to move forward in such unprecedented times feels now even more important to prioritise.